top of page

 Job Openings

-We are currently recruiting for the TNF Advisory Committee, which is a compensated committee that supports the work and values of TNF.
-View the Purpose, Composition, and Procedures of the Committee and find the form to apply.
+We recruit for the TNF Advisory Committee on an ongoing basis.
+This compensated committee supports TNF's work and values.
+View the committee's Purpose, Composition, and Procedures and find the form to apply.
+The next term starts in June 2025.

 There are no other job openings at this time.